LavaLite/docs/users.md

 <a name="basics"></a>
 ## Basics

-Laravel comes with 3 type of users `admin` `user` and `client`.
+Lavalite comes with 3 type of users `admin` `user` and `client`.
 For a basic cms website these 3 type of users will be enough.
-But when you are working for a big projects like `school management system` or `hospital management system` you have to deal with different type of users like `doctors` `office staff` `managers` `department heads` etc.
+But when you are working for a big projects like `school management system` or `hospital management system` you have to deal with different type of users like `doctors` `office-staff` `managers` `department-heads` etc.

 <a name="creating-users"></a>